 What is radon?

-Radon is an odorless, colorless and tasteless naturally occurring radioactive gas that is in the air you breathe and the water you use for drinking, bathing and cooking.
-At high levels it is a serious health hazard.
+Radon is an odorless, colorless, and tasteless, naturally occurring radioactive gas in the air you breathe and the water you use to drink, bathe, and cook.
+At high levels, it is a serious health hazard.

 How does radon get into my home?

 Radon gas seeps into your home through the soil, dirt crawlspaces, cracks in the foundation and walls, floor drains, pipes, and sump pumps.

 If I have a new home with no cracks or other openings, why should I test for radon?